YDOPE410/orders_generator/README.md

 Trading execute on period Friday-Tuesday except weekends

-Install:

-bash
+#Install:
 $ git clone https://github.com/YDOPE410/orders_generator.git

-Chech if python exists:
+Check if python exists:
-bash
 $ python --version
 If it not exists install it.
 Download it from official site: https://www.python.org/ Or update it if yours python version less than 3.7.

-Install additional modules
+#Install additional modules
-bash
 $ pip install -r path_to/requirements.txt

 ---
 #Usage

 Configurate generation settings before executing
-:

 Required settings:

 // Change to your configurations